sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 * Field name `json_string.new` is a path expression and stands for a nested object.
 So the field is expanded to `"json_string": { "new": "This is a text." }`.
 * Priority insights detects that a field named `json_string` already exists in the daily index an tries to add `new` as a sub-field.
 This fails because only `object` fields can have sub-fields but the existing `json_string` field has type `text`.
 * Priority insights cannot index the log record with the given `json_string.new` field and value.

+In sections [What about dots in field names?](#what-about-dots-in-field-names) and [Challenges with dots in field names](#challenges-with-dots-in-field-names), I explained that field names with dots (`.`) will be interpreted as path expressions and will be expanded as nested objects.
+Log records may contain field names with dots that were never meant to be interpreted as path expressions.
+This can lead to a special case of a field mapping conflict with nested fields that is hard to spot.

+Example:

+* The current daily index contains a field named `kubernetes.labels.app` with type `text`.<br/>The IBM Cloud Logs Agent will add such a field to log records that were emitted by a container from a Kubernetes pod that has a label named `app`.
+Many Kubernetes workloads still use this label name because it was a de-facto standard label in the past and is still used in many Kubernetes examples.
+See [Kubernetes docs: Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels).
+* Priority insights processes a new log record with field `kubernetes.labels.app.kubernetes.io/name` with type `text`.<br/>The IBM Cloud Logs Agent will add such a field to log records that were emitted by a container from a Kubernetes pod that has a label named `app.kubernetes.io/name`.
+This is a [well-known](https://kubernetes.io/docs/reference/labels-annotations-taints/#app-kubernetes-io-name) and [recommended](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels) Kubernetes label.
+* Priority insights detects that a field named `kubernetes.labels.app` already exists in the daily index an tries to add `kubernetes` as a sub-field.
+This fails because only `object` fields can have sub-fields but the existing `kubernetes.labels.app` field has type `text`.
+* Priority insights cannot index the log record with the given `kubernetes.labels.app.kubernetes.io/name` field and value.

 When Priority insights is not able to index a field from a new log record because of malformed values or sub-field conflicts, this is a mapping exception.